USB 4: Everything We Know So Far

 Your Old Cables Will Work At Their Maximum Speeds

-The USB Promoter forum plans to release the specs for USB 4 in the middle of 2019, but don’t expect to see any products based on the standard until 2020.
+The USB Promoter forum released the specs for USB 4 in September 2019 (you can find them here), but don’t expect to see any products based on the standard until late 2020 or early 2021.
 Saunders told us that a typical development cycle for new products is 12 to 18 months.

 When it comes to USB 4-enabled laptops and desktops, even 18 months seems optimistic.
 The spec for Type-C was announced in 2014 and It took a really long time for USB Type-C to go mainstream--many laptops still don’t have it.